-Whether you are simply wanting to learn more about the Camino or you are preparing to tackle it, these thirty one Camino de Santiago books will feed you with both inspirational stories and practical advice.
+Whether you are simply wanting to learn more about the Camino or you are preparing to tackle it, these thirty Camino de Santiago books will feed you with inspirational stories about life on the trail.

-Search Amazon for “Camino de Santiago” and you’ll get two thousand responses.
+Search Amazon for “Camino de Santiago” and you’ll get over 1,500 responses.
 It can be an overwhelming task to try to find the best Camino de Santiago books.
 Never fear, I’ve got your back.

 I’m an unrepentant book nerd and a recovering bookseller so you can trust me to give you recommendations for some great reads.
+I’ve also been on the Camino more than once.
 I’ve crowd sourced this list of Camino books from my own reading pile along with recommendations from other pilgrims.

 (Most of the links that follow are affiliate links.
 As an Amazon Associate I earn a small commission from qualifying purchases.)